Yateley

 Yateley (/ˈjeɪtli/) is a town and civil parish in the English county of Hampshire.
-It lies in the north-eastern corner of Hart District Council area.
+It lies in the north-eastern corner of Hart District Council area, and is approximately 33 mi (53 km) southwest of Central London.
 It includes the settlements of Frogmore and Darby Green to the east.
-It had a population of 21,011 at the 2001 census.
-The four wards that comprise Yateley and their 2001 populations are Yateley East (5,168), Yateley North (5,078), Yateley West (5,149), and Frogmore & Darby Green (5,616).
-The 2009 projection was 20,214, according to the Hart District Council website.
-Yateley Town Council is one of the few local councils to have been recognised under the national 'Quality Council' award scheme.
+Yateley's population was 20,334 at the 2021 census.

+Yateley Town Council is one of the few local councils recognised under the national 'Quality Council' award scheme.

-In 2011 Hart district was named the UK's most desirable place to live, and Yateley was mentioned on a BBC News article as one of the towns within the district.
+In 2011, Hart district was named the UK's most desirable place to live, and Yateley was mentioned in a BBC News article as one of its towns.
+Yateley is known for hosting a family music festival every summer, Gig on the Green, and a beer and wine festival every autumn.

 History

-The name Yateley derives from the Middle English 'Yate' meaning 'Gate' (into Windsor Forest) and 'Lea' which was a 'forest clearing'.
-Although in historic records, variations of the spelling include Hyatele, Yateleghe, Yatche, Yatelighe, Yeatley, Yeateley and Yatelegh.
+The name Yateley derives from the Middle English 'Yate' meaning 'Gate' (into Windsor Forest) and 'Lea', a 'forest clearing'.

+In historical records, spelling variations include Hyatele, Yateleghe, Yatche, Yatelighe, Yeatley, Yeateley and Yatelegh.

 Amenities

 The parish church is St Peter's.
 It was badly damaged in a fire in 1979 and subsequently restored.
-Its outstanding feature is an early 16th century wooden bell tower housing a ring of eight bells.
+Its outstanding feature is an early 16th-century wooden bell tower, housing a ring of eight bells.
 The tower survived the fire but the bells were cracked and had to be recast.
 The church is a Grade II listed building.
-The White Lion pub, is also Grade II listed.
+The White Lion pub, in the centre of Yateley, is also Grade II listed.

-Sports

-Yateley Football Club was established in 1927 for men's football.
-In 1967 Yateley Juniors FC was formed.
-In 2008 both these clubs, and two others, merged to form a single club called Yateley United FC.
-Yateley United currently compete in the Thames Valley Premier League and play their games at the newly developed Sean Devereux Park.
+Transport

+Yateley was never served by the railway network - the nearest station is Sandhurst, 1.5 mi away.
+Sandhurst station is on the North Downs Line which runs from Reading to Guildford, Redhill and Gatwick Airport.
+The line is operated by Great Western Railway (GWR).

+Stagecoach operates bus route 3 between Yateley and Aldershot every 15 minutes except on Sundays.
+The route goes via Camberley, Frimley, Mytchett, and Ash Vale.

+Sport

+Yateley United F.C. was formed in 2013, playing their home games at recently developed Sean Devereux Park.
+Yateley United's first team currently compete in Combined Counties League division one.

-Yateley Cricket Club (YCC) was established in 1881, originally playing at the Cricketers Pub on Cricket Hill, and then on “The Green” on the Reading Road.
-In 1999 YCC moved to a new purpose built ground and clubhouse at Sean Devereux Park.
+Yateley Cricket Club was established in 1881, playing originally at the Cricketers pub on Cricket Hill and then on The Green on Reading Road.
+In 1999, the club moved to a new purpose-built ground and clubhouse at Sean Devereux Park.